 - Step 1: What type of lifestyle do you want in retirement?
 For example, do you want overseas holidays every 5 years, regular local holidays, the capacity to dine out, and to run a mobile phone and computer?

 - Step 2: How much will such a lifestyle cost per week, or annually?
-Using the example in step 1, assuming you own your home, budget for around $42,000 a year as a single person (or just under $58,000 for a couple) if you want a comfortable lifestyle (see SuperGuide article A comfortable retirement: How much super is enough? (updated figures)).
+Using the example in step 1, assuming you own your home, budget for around $43,000 a year as a single person (or just over $58,000 for a couple) if you want a comfortable lifestyle (see SuperGuide article A comfortable retirement: How much super is enough? (updated figures).

 - Step 4: Work out how much superannuation and savings that you have now